cooperreid-optimizely/py-fullstack-redis-queue/README.md

 ---

+### Connecting to Redis

+This app uses [Redis-Py](https://github.com/andymccurdy/redis-py) to connect to Redis.
+This dependency lives within the `requirements.txt` file, and will be installed automatically when following installation instructions.

+The Redis connection settings live within the [redisbroker.py](https://github.com/cooperreid-optimizely/py-fullstack-redis-queue/blob/master/redisbroker.py#L7) file.
+Adapt the connection settings to reflect the location of your running redis instance.

 ### Overriding Optimizely's default dispatch with `Redis Deferred Dispatcher`

 When instantiating the Optimizely client, pass the argument `event_dispatcher=RedisDeferredDispatcher()` as shown below: